 - Azure Developer Tools (to build, deploy, diagnose, and manage multi-platform scalable apps and services)

-This fully managed cloud service solution also has the option of managed on-demand pay-per-job analytics service and real-time stream processing service.
+This fully managed cloud platform also has the option of managed on-demand pay-per-job analytics service and real-time stream processing service.
 This offering is backed by enterprise-grade security, auditing, and support.

 You can also build massive data lakes because there aren’t any limits.
 This means that you can engage in large-scale parallel analytics projects.
 This can be achieved by utilizing the quick, simple, and collaborative Apache Spark-based analytics platform.